 Prepare for the Busy Season

-To be the most knowledgeable agent during AEP, stay up to date on the latest Medicare and carrier-specific updates and news by subscribing to resources such as Agent Survival Guide online, and attend carrier meeting and webinars.
-Between August 20 to August 23 you can also get exclusive first looks at Medicare Advantage and Part D products in your area by attending a Summit.
+To be the most knowledgeable agent during AEP, stay up to date on the latest Medicare and carrier-specific updates and news by subscribing to resources such as the Agent Survival Guide online, and attend carrier meeting and webinars.

 Stay Organized During AEP

-To make the most out of the 54-day AEP period, and remain stress-free, be sure to maintain what organization you know works for you.
+To make the most out of the 54-day AEP period, and remain stress-free, be sure to maintain what organization methods you know work for you.

 Keep Track of Appointments